millsapjohn/qgis_project_setup/README.md

 called "gpkg_path" (not currently a part of the plugin, you'll need to set this yourself).
 If this variable is not set, QGIS will start in your home directory.<br>

-The plugin will rename the templates by prepending the project number to the front of the GeoPackage name.
+The plugin will rename the templates by prepending the project number to the front of the GeoPackage name. <br>
+There is one special case hard-coded into the plugin, for a GeoPackage named "Blank.gpkg"; a file with this name will be renamed either "{project number}.gpkg", or "_.gpkg" if a project number isn't specified.
+The intent with this setup is to allow for setups where you have, for example, a template for layers related to a hydrologic analysis, "hydro.gpkg", which would be saved as "001.001_hydro.gpkg", as well as a blank catch-all GeoPackage just called "001.001.gpkg."

 # Project DataSources